borisschapira/dareboost-api-helpers/README.md

-# Boris' Dareboost API Helpers
+# Boris' Dareboost / Speed Analysis API Helpers

-A set of helpers I use to manipulate Dareboost API, using node.
+A set of helpers I use to manipulate Dareboost / Speed Analysis API, using node.

 ## Getting Started